 Immaculate workmanship and the finest all solid tone woods make the TH90 a joy to play: spruce top, Indian rosewood back and slides,

 bone nut and saddle, adjustable truss rod, and Gotoh tuning

 heads.
-A French style cutaway lends enhanced upper fret access.
-The Cool
+A French style cutaway enhances upper fret access.
+Includes Cool

 Tubes II preamp with tuner, EQ, AUX, mix controls and Palathetic under saddle